 As we've been expecting

-, we now have the first glimpse of what the hunter class will be like in Cataclysm
+, we now have the first glimpse of what the warlock class will be like in Cataclysm

 .
 These changes are straight from Blizzard, and they provide great insight into where the designers want to take things.
 Please remember that these changes are for the beta and will very likely be modified as the expansion nears release.

 The initial post was a Spanish Translation from Google.
 We now have the full English version up.

 Some of the major highlights:

 - Green fire is confirmed

 - Demon Soul (level 85): Merges the soul of the Warlock and the demon, giving a benefit to damage

 - Dark Intent (level 83): The targeted player receives an additional 3% chance to critically hit with all damaging spells and damage-over-time effects;

 - Voidwalker Torment will do increased damage and generate a lot of area-of-effect (AoE) threat.

 This post is currently being edited; thank you for your patience.